-The world is moving to the cloud, especially the IT world, with a various cloud provider such as Amazon, Microsoft, Salesforce and so on.
-And the cloud delivery model or cloud business model is also increasing day by day.
-A few years back, common cloud delivery model was SaaS, PaaS, and IaaS but in present, more delivery model has added such as DRaaS, Database as a Service, Process as a Service and many more.
+The world is moving to the cloud, especially the IT world, with various cloud providers such as Amazon, Microsoft, Salesforce, and so on.
+And cloud delivery model or cloud business model is also increasing day by day.
+A few years back, the standard cloud delivery model was SaaS, PaaS, and IaaS.
+Still, at present, more delivery models have been added such as DRaaS, Database as a Service, Process as a Service, and many more.
 Based on reports, the developed country has a higher cloud adoption rate for a different sector.

-Nepal market is still in on-premise IT infrastructure mindset.
-The key reason behind this should be identified not to be left behind in this IT transformation trend.
-It will not be fair to say Nepal IT market is totally untouched with cloud, there is much organization who is using Office 365 that is SaaS (software as a service) and some who is using PaaS (platform as a service) for software hosting and development.
-But still, rarely any customer opting for IaaS (infrastructure as a service) and DRaaS (disaster recovery as a service) in case of Microsoft Azure.
-One possible reason could be cloud provider not being able to show a decrease in TCO (total cost of ownership) once they move to the cloud.
-One can check the differences in TCO using https://www.tco.microsoft.com
+on-promise IT infrastructure mindset.
+The key reason behind this should be identified to not to be left behind in this IT transformation trend.
+It will not be fair to say the Nepal IT market is totally untouched by the cloud, there are many organizations that are using Office 365 which is SaaS (software as a service), and some who are using PaaS (platform as a service) for software hosting and development.
+But still, rarely does any customer opt for IaaS (infrastructure as a service) and DRaaS (disaster recovery as a service) in the case of Microsoft Azure.
+One possible reason could be cloud providers' inability to show a decrease in TCO (total cost of ownership) once they move to the cloud.
+One can check the differences in TCO using https://www.tco.microsoft.com/

-Some industry has legal regulations that they cannot put their data out of the country but still, there are many industries which don’t have such policy and they can move to the cloud.
+Some industry has legal regulations that they cannot put their data out of the country but still, there are many industries that don’t have such a policy and they can move to the cloud.

-I would like to share one of my personal experience, I met with a customer last week and we know their server (running Windows Server 2003) needs replacement.
-They are ready to move Exchange to the cloud with Office 365, happy to shift the responsibility for maintenance of email services to Microsoft.
-But the customer believes it still needs a server on premises to run applications critical to its business.
-Customers and partners both need to think on here to align with the changing trend of IT service.
+I would like to share one of my personal experiences, I met with a customer last week and we know their server (running Windows Server 2003) needs replacement.
+They are ready to move Exchange to the cloud with Office 365, happy to shift the responsibility for the maintenance of email services to Microsoft.
+But the customer believes it still needs a server on-premises to run applications critical to its business.
+Customers and partners both need to think here to align with changing trends in IT service.

-Apart from existing challenges, Cloud service provider should be involved more actively to educate how TCO will get decrease with the below benefits.
+Apart from existing challenges, Cloud service providers should be involved more actively to educate that on how TCO will get decrease with the below benefits.